About my work

 Reinventions of writing

 I have long been interested in those remarkable cases when writing has been independently recreated by non-literates, especially in West Africa, Southeast Asia and the Pacific.
-Even though these reinventions are extraordinarily rare they reveal important insights about our relationship with the written word and shed light on the origin and development of writing itself, arguably the world’s most transformative yet misunderstood technology.
+Even though these reinventions are rare they reveal important insights about our relationship with the written word and shed light on the origin and development of writing itself, arguably the world’s most transformative yet misunderstood technology.

 Non-linguistic graphic codes

-Writing is a very specific variety of communication employing visual marks to model linguistic units, but it is surprisingly recent in human history and has been invented only a few times.
+Writing is a very specific variety of communication employing visual marks to model linguistic structure, but it is surprisingly recent in human history and has been invented only a few times.
 Many other kinds of conventional graphic sign systems that do not purport to represent language have pre-dated writing and continue to coexist with it.
 Far from instantiating a ‘primitive’ form of ‘proto-writing’, these non-linguistic codes are finely attuned to the needs and interests of their users.
 They can be employed to resolve complex coordination problems over time and distance, reinforce verbal interactions, circumscribe identities, tally goods and notate categories.
 The visual systems at play are similarly diverse, ranging from compact linear forms to diagrammatic, multi-textual or three-dimensional techniques.

 27225272835_16557967b9_o

 My research currently centres on Australian message sticks.
 This Indigenous system involves the use of marked wooden objects as aids for long-distance communication between communities speaking different languages.
-My study is based on fieldwork with senior messengers in Arnhem Land, archival records, and over 1000 message sticks conserved in museums worldwide that are now indexed in the Australian Message Stick Database.
+My study is based on fieldwork with senior messengers in Arnhem Land, substantial archival records, and over 1700 message sticks conserved in museums worldwide that are now indexed in the Australian Message Stick Database.

 View my current projects here.